 The accompanying consolidated financial statements include the accounts of the Legal Parent, I/P and their wholly-owned subsidiaries, and are presented in accordance with instructions to Form 10-Q and, therefore, do not include all disclosures necessary for a complete presentation of financial position, results of operations, and cash flows in conformity with generally accepted accounting principles.
-These financial statements should be read in conjunction with the consolidated financial statements and related notes for the year ended December 31, 2012 included in the Company's Annual Report on Form 10-K. The results of operations for the three and six month periods ended June 30, 2013 are not necessarily indicative of the results that may be expected for the entire fiscal year or for any other interim period.
+These financial statements should be read in conjunction with the consolidated financial statements and related notes for the year ended December 31, 2012 included in the Company's Annual Report on Form 10-K. The results of operations for the three and nine month periods ended September 30, 2013 are not necessarily indicative of the results that may be expected for the entire fiscal year or for any other interim period.
 All significant intercompany balances and transactions have been eliminated in consolidation.
-These financial statements include the results of operations of I/P and its subsidiaries for all periods presented, with the results of operations of the Legal Parent and its subsidiaries for the period from July 19, 2012 (the effective date of the Merger).
-Moreover, equity amounts, as well as net loss per common share, presented for comparative periods differ from those previously presented by I/P, due to application of accounting requirements applicable to a reverse acquisition.